 Penn State Outreach Activities

 I organize and implement outreach activity booths at Penn State University through events such as The Great Insect Fair, Think Outside the Beaker, and Exploration-U.

 I was an active member of UW-Madison’s JF Crow Institute for the Study of Evolution from 2013-2018, and served as the Chair of Education Outreach from 2014-2016.
 In my leadership role with the Crow Institute I organized and co-led various outreach events, including workshops at the Wisconsin Society of Science Teachers (WSST) annual conferences.
 We covered topics in K-12 education such as tree-thinking, molecular evolution, and evolution misconceptions.

-I have also co-organized and hosted annual evolution outreach events in Madison, such as Darwin Day, and I have organized evolution activity booths for events such as Wisconsin Science Festival, Science Expeditions, and Family Science Nights.
-If you are interested in any of our materials, please feel free to send me an e-mail!
+I co-organized and hosted annual evolution outreach events in Madison, WI, such as Darwin Day, and organized evolution activity booths for events such as Wisconsin Science Festival, Science Expeditions, and Family Science Nights.
+If you are interested in any of our materials, please feel free to send me an e-mail.

 I serve as a council member of the Penn State Postdoctoral Society and organize our annual awards for Outstanding Postdoc Mentor and Outstanding Postdoc.
 These awards were created to emphasize the importance of excellent postdoc mentoring as well as to recognize the major contributions that postdocs give to the university and to their fields.

 I also serve as the postdoctoral representative on the Department of Entomology’s Climate and Diversity Committee.
 I hope to engage the department in dialogue and action toward a more equitable and diverse research and teaching space.